Search this website

 But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the Spirit, and not in the letter; whose praise is not of men, but of God."

-Note 2: The second point to note is that all partakers of this New Covenant have God's law(s) written in their heart (Jeremiah 31:33; Hebrews 8:10; 10:16).
+The next point to note is that all partakers of this New Covenant have God's law(s) written in their heart (Jeremiah 31:33; Hebrews 8:10; 10:16).
 Which laws are these then?
-Well, as the New Covenant is with Israel and Judah (Jeremiah 31:31; Hebrews 8:8), it would have to, at least, include the ten commandments which were given to them through Moses.
-This would have to include the Sabbath day, and can be proven by an incident where Israel broke the Sabbath commandment in the wilderness, by going out to gather manna on the seventh day.
+Well, as the New Covenant is with Israel and Judah (Jeremiah 31:31; Hebrews 8:8), it would have to include the ten commandments which were given to them through Moses.
+This would have to include the Sabbath day, and can be proven by an incident where Israel broke the Sabbath commandment in the wilderness by going out to gather manna on the seventh day.
 God's response to Moses was, "How long do you refuse to keep my commandments, and my laws?"
 (Exodus 16:28).
 God regards the Sabbath commandment as one of his laws, so this would be one of the laws which have to be written in the heart of the believer in order to become a partaker of the New Covenant, wouldn't it?
-Notice also that God says, "I will put my law in their inward parts, and write it in their hearts;" (Jeremiah 31:33), and here the word "law" is singular, applying to the whole of the ten commandment, at least.
-The word used in the Hebrew is תּוֹרָה (Htr. tôrâh) (Strongs 8451/2) and is translated "law" 219 times.
-It is used in such phrases as, the "Law of Moses" (15x), the "law of God" (4x), the "law of the LORD" (18x), and is the word used to show that a righteous man has God's law in his heart (Psalm 37:30-31; Isaiah 51:7).
-Look at this definition:
+Notice also that God says, "I will put my law in their inward parts, and write it in their hearts" (Jeremiah 31:33), and here the word "law" is singular, applying to the whole of the ten commandments at least.
+The word used in the Hebrew is תּוֹרָה (Htr. tôrâh) (Strong's 8451/2) and is translated "law" 219 times.
+It is used in such phrases as, the "law of Moses" (15x), the "law of God" (4x), the "law of Yahweh" (18x), and is the word used to show that a righteous man has God's law in his heart (Psalm 37:30-31; Isaiah 51:7).
+Look at this definition.

 (James Strong 8452) תּוֹרָה , tôrâh, to-raw"; from 3384; a precept or statute, esp. the Decalogue or Pentateuch:- law (219x).

-One big difference between Old and New Covenant is that under the old one God's laws were engraved in "tablets of stone", but under the New Covenant they will be written "on the fleshy tablets of the heart."
-(2 Corinthians 3:3; Jeremiah 31:33; Hebrews 8:10; 10:16).
-We can show that this is so, because the ark of the covenant is a type of the believer's heart:
+One big difference between Old and New Covenant is that under the old one God's laws were engraved in "tablets of stone", but under the New Covenant they will be written "on the fleshy tablets of the heart" (2 Corinthians 3:3; Jeremiah 31:33; Hebrews 8:10; 10:16).
+We can show that this is so, because the Holy of Holies is a type of the believer's heart:

-(Hebrews 9:3-4) "And after the second veil, the tabernacle which is called the Holiest of all;
+(Hebrews 9:3-4) "And after the second veil, the tent which is called the Holiest of all;

-There were four things in the ark of the covenant, the first of which was the golden pot with manna.
+There were five things in the Holy of Holies, the first of which was the golden pot with manna.
 The gold of the pot is a type of faith that has been tried and tested (Job 23:10; 1 Peter 1:7; Revelation 3:18).
-Gold was one of the gifts that the wise men gave to Jesus when he came to earth the first time in human form (Matthew 2:11), but when he comes a second time, he will be looking for the spiritual gold of faith (Luke 18:8).
-The faith that we have is also Christ, because our faith is often referred to as "the faith of Christ", or "the faith of Jesus Christ" (Galatians 2:16 (2); 3:22; Ephesians 3:11-12; Philippians 3:9).
+Gold was one of the gifts that the wise men gave to Jesus when he came to earth the first time in human form (Matthew 2:11); but when he comes a second time, he will be looking for the spiritual gold of faith (Luke 18:8).
+The faith that we have is also Christ, because our faith is often referred to as "the faith of Christ", or "the faith of Jesus Christ" (Galatians 2:16 twice; Galatians 3:22; Ephesians 3:11-12; Philippians 3:9).
 Those bibles which translate these scriptures as "faith in Christ" have hidden this truth, because they are all genitive case in the Greek.
 Jesus is not only "the author and finisher of our faith" (Hebrews 12:2), but it is his spirit in us which gives us our faith.

 (Exodus 16:15) "And when the children of Israel saw it, they said one to another, It is manna: for they did not know what it was.
-And Moses said to them, This is the bread which the LORD has given you to eat."
+And Moses said to them, This is the bread which Yahweh has given you to eat."

 (John 6:31-35) "Our fathers ate manna in the desert; as it is written, He gave them bread from heaven to eat.

-Then Jesus said to them, Amen, amen, I say to you, Moses gave you not that bread from heaven; but my Father gives you the true bread from heaven.
+Then Jesus said to them, Amen, amen, I say to you, Moses did not give you that bread from heaven; but my Father gives you the true bread from heaven.

 For the bread of God is he who comes down from heaven, and gives life to the world.